-In Unit 3 students read and respond to texts analytically and creatively.
-They analyse arguments and the use of persuasive language in texts.
-In Unit 4 students compare the presentation of ideas, issues and themes in texts.
+In Unit 3 students read and respond to texts creatively and analytically.
+In Unit 4 students analyse arguments and the use of persuasive language in texts.
 They create an oral presentation intended to position audiences about an issue currently debated in the media.
+They analyse ideas, concerns and values presented in texts.

-Reading and creating texts
+Reading and responding to texts